 It’s a myth that women shouldn’t run during their monthly cycle.
 Unless you’re experiencing severe problems or complications (in which case you should see a doctor), running can help reduce some of the negative symptoms.
 All that movement increases blood flow to the kidneys and makes you pee more, reducing bloating and cramps.
 Running can also elevate your mood, and who wouldn’t be happier if bloating and cramps were reduced?

 To help calm your fears, when you’re training for a race you should plan a run when you’ve got your period.
-A couple test runs can help you feel more secure in case it happens on a planned race day.
+A couple of test runs can help you feel more secure in case it happens on a planned race day.
 For more comfort and to avoid chafing, running coaches recommend tampons rather than pads.
 Remember to bring an extra one along if you’re going on a long run.

 The most important thing you can do is pay attention to your body.
-A period can delay sweat response, so it’s easier to get overheated.
-Make sure to drink enough throughout your run and don’t be afraid to take a day off if you really feel the need.
+A period can delay the sweat response, so it’s easier to get overheated.
+Make sure to drink enough throughout your run and don’t be afraid to take a day off if you feel the need.

 Does running cause acne?

 It’s not the running, but the chafing.
 The irritation caused by clothes or items that are tight or rub against your skin can lead to a form of acne called acne mechanica.
 The most common locations it occurs are under watch bands, bra straps, belts, headbands and where you wear heart rate monitors.

 You can reduce the effects of acne mechanica by wearing loose-fitting or moisture-wicking clothing that takes sweat away from the skin.

 Sweat, makeup and sunscreen can also increase the risk of acne.
 Makeup and sunscreens run.
 Not showering right after exercising can give all that stuff on your skin more time to get trapped in your pores, causing problems.